-It is the student's responsibility to inform the University at the earliest possible opportunity of any criminal charge or conviction, or if they have contact with partner agencies with respect to safeguarding a child or adult, or they are implicated in harming someone else.
+It is the student's responsibility to inform the University at the earliest possible opportunity of any police investigation or any criminal charge or conviction, or if they have contact with agencies with respect to the safeguarding of a child or adult, or they are implicated in harming someone else.
+Failure to inform the University at the earliest possible opportunity may give rise to fitness to practise proceedings irrespective of the outcome of any police investigation or legal proceedings or any contact with a statutory agency.